darksignal7/ii-ags/README.md

 - Styled popus
 - Bigger todo bar in sidebar
 - Prompts for AI sidebar
-- Prompts are now stays after a refresh of ags (But you have to clear the chat once)
+- Prompts now stays after a refresh of ags (But you have to clear the chat once)
 - Categories for todos
 - Wallpaper selection in search bar
 - Styled search bar
-- Bug fixes
-- Minor improvements